Architects: De Leon & Primmer Architecture Workshop

 Project Year: 2011

-Photographs: Courtesy of De Leon & Primmer Architecture Workshop
+Photographs: De Leon & Primmer Architecture Workshop

 As a joint project between the city/metro parks system and a for-profit corporate entity affiliated with the City of Louisville, the project had the following design goals: